dimitriharding/next-level-automation-workshop/slides.md

 ### Cons

 - You have to actively remember all variables
-- easy to makes typo
+- easy to make typo/s
 - long commands

 </div>